 Be your own boss; fill a need in your community; determine your income; pursue your passion – there are countless reasons that inspire people to run their own business.
-But regardless of what prompted a person to go the route of self-employment, there’s one thing every business owner must figure out: How much to pay themselves.
+But regardless of what prompted a person to go the route of self-employment, there’s one thing you need to determine, your small business owner salary.

 Striking the perfect balance is crucial.
 On one hand, you need to reinvest enough of your profits in your business to keep it healthy and moving forward.
 On the other hand, you need to pay your own bills and buy groceries.

 Know your tax status

 You may be surprised to find that you have less control over how much you can pay yourself than you thought.
 Different business structures have different rules about self-payment, Constant Contact explained.